Ji Lee

-Ji Lee is Executive Vice President of the Global Marketing Center at Samsung Electronics in Korea and former Creative Director at Facebook, Google, and the advertising agency Droga5.
+Ji Lee is a Korean-American business executive and designer.
+He is Executive Vice President of the Global Marketing Center at Samsung Electronics in Korea and former Creative Director at Facebook, Google, and the advertising agency Droga5.
 Lee's wide range of works covers the fields of advertising, graphic design, marketing, product design, street art, animation, installation, and video.
 Lee is known for his personal projects such as the Bubble Project, Word as Image, and Drawings for My Grandchildren, and has been giving public speeches on the “Power of Personal Projects.”

 Lee was named one of America's 50 most influential designers by Fast Company in 2011.
 Lee’s work has appeared in the New York Times, BBC, ABC News, The Guardian, and Wired.
 Lee is the author of four books.

 Early life

 Lee was born in Seoul, South Korea, in 1971.
 He moved to Brazil when he was 10 and later moved to New York City to study at Parsons School of Design.
 He ended up graduating with a degree in communication and graphic design.